LausanneTourisme/agenda/README.md

 ```bash
 npm run dev
 ```
-it will run nvm use to set the right version before to run your application.
+It will automatically run `nvm use` to set the node version required for this project before starting the development server.

-### Production
+### Deploying to production
-Open your `.env.local` change `VITE_ENV`'s value, 'development' values is only for the dev mode!
+Modify `.env.local` by changing `VITE_ENV`'s value, to `production` Changes other values as required from the production environment.
-Changes other required values to match to your production ecosystem.

-Run
+> `development` is only used for ... development 🙃

+Then, run:
 ```bash
 npm run build
 ```

-### Example of utilisation
+### Example of usage
-Look `index.html` when you use Svelte and `webComponent.html` when you use the web component solution.
+If using the Svelte implementation, look inside `index.html`.
+For the web component implementation, look inside `webComponent.html`.